Leah

 FMR Role

-Leah’s work focuses on ecological restoration activities in natural areas.
-This work involves surveying native plant communities and drafting management plans to guide various restoration activities.
-She assists in developing contracts to hire and oversee contractors who perform most restoration tasks.
-When possible, Leah works with volunteers to steward and restore natural areas.
+Leah’s work focuses on crafting natural resource management plans and implementing ecological restoration activities in natural areas.
+This work involves surveying native plant communities, drafting management plans to guide various restoration activities, securing grant funding for implementation, and overseeing restoration contracts.
+Leah also works with volunteers to steward and restore natural areas.

 Personal Details